microfossil/Decanter/README.md

 ![Original_decanter](Original_decanter.jpg "Original_decanter 3D printable version")

 # !
 Custom-sized decanters can also be designed on demand !
-You can contact us at: tetard@cerege.fr
+You can contact us at: tetard.martin@gmail.com
+Please, visit https://micropalprinter.wordpress.com to see our products!